morsimantov/Park-Me/README.md

 ## About

-**ParkMe is an app we created as a final project in our B.Sc of Compter Science in BIU.
+**ParkMe is an app we created as a final project in our B.Sc of Computer Science in BIU.
 Its goal is to help you easily find an available parking spot in a parking lot.**

 **The project was an awarded project for 2023 in BIU.**